 measured through the increase in sweat when under pressure.

-Electromyogram (EMG) – This one is used for training us migraineurs how to use a biofeedback system.
+This one is used for training us migraineurs how to use a biofeedback system.
 During training electrodes are placed on muscles in the forehead, jaw, and upper shoulders.
 You are meant to relax while the machine produces a tone or a light for each muscle group where tension is detected.
 It takes patience and perseverance.

 Your doctor or therapist might want you to have some specific goals for your training sessions, depending on the migraine diagnosis you receive.

 My goal, of course, is to be completely migraine free forever.
+Might that be similar to yours?

-You will have physical goals like:
+You will also have physical goals like:

 Other goals/benefits: increased concentration, increased attention span, and increased ability to focus.